 (a) Contents and Service of Notice of, Motion for, or Stipulation Regarding Voluntary Dismissal of Complaint to Deny or Revoke Discharge

-The proposed dismissal, whether by notice, motion, or stipulation, of a complaint to deny or revoke the Debtor’s discharge under 11 U.S.C. §727, shall be served upon the UST, a trustee, counsel of record, and a party that has intervened in the adversary proceeding under Fed.R.Bankr.P.
+The proposed dismissal, whether by notice, motion, or stipulation, of a complaint to deny or revoke the Debtor’s discharge under 11 U.S.C. §727, shall be served upon the UST, a trustee, counsel of record in both the bankruptcy case and the adversary proceeding, and a party that has intervened in the adversary proceeding under Fed.R.Bankr.P.
 7024.
 The notice, motion, or stipulation shall contain a recital concerning the consideration, if any, for the dismissal or the terms and conditions of an agreement concerning the dismissal.

 (b) Objection to Dismissal